 COVID-19 Travel Updates

 Our guests and crew always come first, and we want to assure you that their health and well-being is our top priority.
 That is especially true in the ever-evolving world of COVID-19.
-Please note, we are experiencing a high volume of calls and emails and are working to get back with you as soon as possible.
-We ensure you that your experience with us is our top priority.
-You can also email firstname.lastname@example.org for additional assistance with an experienced sales counselor.
+We ensure that your experience with us is our top priority.

-It is essential to note that the no-sail order for cruises put in place by the U.S. Centers for Disease Control and Prevention only applies to ships with more than 250 passengers and crew.
-We are exempt from this order, and our U.S.-based, U.S.-flagged, U.S.-crewed vessels have put initiatives in place to advocate for the betterment of small boat travel and its guests.
-The recent Cruise Lines International Association (CLIA) voluntary suspension includes CLIA member cruise lines and not small boat adventures like ours.
+It is essential to note that the prior no-sail order for cruises put in place by the U.S. Centers for Disease Control and Prevention only applies to ships with more than 250 passengers and crew.
+We have been exempt from this order, and our U.S.-based, U.S.-flagged, U.S.-crewed vessels have put initiatives in place to advocate for the betterment of small boat travel and its guests.
 You can see more on how the new small-boat coalition has become a united voice in preparing to safely return to travel.
 Our UnCruise Adventures CEO, Dan Blanchard, has been the architect behind the formation of the U.S. Overnight Passenger Small-Boat Operators Coalition.

 From all of us at the UnCruise Adventures family, thank you and be safe.
-We look forward to experiencing life on the outside together again—rain or shine.
+We look forward to experiencing life in the outdoors together again—rain or shine.

 Recent Onboard Testing Results